 Gingivitis and Other Issues

-A common problem women may experience while pregnant is gingivitis.
-When you are pregnant your body produces a higher level of hormone progesterone.
+Pregnant women commonly experience gingivitis.
+When you are pregnant, your body produces a higher level of hormone progesterone.
 The progesterone creates higher levels of acid in your mouth that can lead to gingivitis.
-The acid could pass to your baby and possibly add the risk for premature birth or low birth weight.
+The acid could pass to your baby and possibly add to the risk for premature birth or low birth weight.

 See your dentist if you experience swollen gums, bleeding, or red gums, especially while brushing or flossing.
 These are symptoms that may lead to gingivitis and if not treated might even lead to more serious dental problems like periodontitis.